jmettraux/aachen/src/cad__skills.md

 Skills are expressed from 0 to 10 or 20.
 That value is used as a d20 modifier against an Ability TC, a Save TC, or an AC.

+When a character acquires a skill, they start at +0.
+If a character has not been exposed to the skills, they have a -2 in it.

+Skills are divided between Fighter skills **F**, Magic skills **M**, and General skills **G**.

 ## Fighter Skills

 Bows / Crossbows / Slings / Javelins / Throw